Lutefd/Lorch/README.md

 6. **PLG Stack for Logging**: The combination of Prometheus, Loki, and Grafana provides a comprehensive solution for metrics, logging, and visualization, crucial for monitoring the health and performance of the system.

 7. **Separate Authorization Service**: Having a dedicated service for managing authentication and authorization ensures a centralized and secure approach to handling sensitive credentials.

+8. **External AI Router Service**: By using an external AI router service, we maintain flexibility and reusability across multiple projects.
+This approach allows for centralized management of AI providers and easier scaling of AI capabilities.

+9. **AI Client Integration**: The project includes a client for the AI router service, allowing seamless integration of AI capabilities while keeping the core logic separate from AI provider specifics.

 ## Getting Started